-The Subscription data for a UE may include an Energy Saving indicator that the UE is subject to network energy saving operation.
-The AMF receives the Energy Saving indicator in the UE Subscription data.
+The Subscription Data for a UE in the UDR may include an Energy Saving indicator that the UE is subject to network energy saving operation.
+The AMF receives the Energy Saving indicator in the UE Subscription Data.
 The AMF forwards the Energy Saving indicator to the NG-RAN and to the PCF.

-Editor's note: The indicator is expected to select an energy saving strategy for the UE in the system.
-Whether there are multiple values of the indicator is FFS.
+Note X: The indicator is expected to select an energy saving strategy for the UE in the system.

-Editor's note: Whether the indicator is provided to the NG-RAN and how it is used in the NG-RAN is FFS.
+Editor's note: How the indicator is used in the NG-RAN is FFS.

-Editor's note: Whether the Energy Saving indicator is also stored in the UDR is FFS.